Here's how you can slash costs

 Cost #2: Financing your degree with student loans — with no limits in mind

 Solution: Insist that your student apply aggressively for college scholarships every year that they're enrolled in school.
-Several websites, such as the U.S. Department of Labor sponsored Career One Stop allow students to research and get matched with scholarships based on their background, academic record and career interests.
+Some websites allow students to research and get matched with scholarships based on their background, academic record and career interests.
+You should also fill out the Free Application for Federal Aid (FAFSA) to determine your eligibility for federal financial aid and talk to your financial officer to figure out a plan.

 If you need to take out a loan, try to maximize the use of low cost federal loans, such as direct subsidized loans, before considering a private lender.
-You should also fill out the Free Application for Federal Student Aid (FAFSA) to maximize your eligibility for aid and talk to your financial officer to figure out a plan.

 Cost #3: Lifestyle choices come with hefty costs

 Students at most colleges face a slew of costs, ranging from parking and graduation fees to charges for extra-curricular activities like attending college football games.
 This can tack on thousands of dollars to a student's higher education bill.
-For example, depending on the college, parking permits alone could cost an average of $362 per year.

 Solution: Consider your lifestyle costs and expenses for social activities.
-Set an overall budget, and if you have a network of family support, outline what expenses you're responsible for and how much your family is able contribute.
+Set an overall budget, and if you have a network of family support, outline what expenses you're responsible for and how much your family is able to contribute.

 Taking an overseas semester often requires added travel expenses, special insurance coverage and more.